fangzefunny/fit-BMS/README.md

 # fit-BMS

-A python implementation of the bayesian group-level comparison.
+A python implementation of the group-level Bayesian model comparison.